msemon/DriftHamsterMouse/README.md

 # Spline DE analyses and GO enrichment

-`ComputeByPairs_GAM.R`

-This code fits splines to temporal expression profiles, and then tests for differential expression with DESeq2.
-The proportion of differentially expressed genes in several lists of genes (`liste_bite-it.csv`, `keystone_genes.csv`, `dispensable_genes.csv`, `pathways-Margaux-corMS.xlsx`) is measured and plotted, and the general gene ontology enrichment is computed in :

-`FigUpLow.R` (for upper and lower comparisons) `FigHamSou.R` (for mouse and hamster comparisons)

 `Compute4Curves_GAM.R`

 This code fits splines to the 4 temporal expression profiles, and then tests for differential expression with DESeq2.
 The proportion of differentially expressed genes in several lists of genes is measured and plotted, and coevolution measured.